 If a student did not receive all the funds that he/she earned, the student may be due a post-withdrawal disbursement.
-BCC may automatically use all or a portion of our post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
+BCC may automatically use all or a portion of our post-withdrawal disbursement of grant funds for tuition and fees.
 BCC needs the student's permission to use the post-withdrawal grant disbursement for all other school charges, and this permission is received each trimester by each student when the student approves his/her bill and agree to the terms and conditions of registration in the student's BCC student portal.
 There are some Title IV funds that the student may have been scheduled to receive that cannot be disbursed to him/her once the student withdraws because of other eligibility requirements.